Talk Ideas and Tips

 This invitation is intentionally a bit broad in the hope to inspire everyone to share their ideas and insights and hard-fought experience in the broader development arena that we all thrive in.

-The call for papers is open until January 28th.
+The call for papers is open up to and including January 30th.
 You can send in as many proposals as you like, so start submitting your talks!

 - The standard conference sessions should be 45 minutes including Q&A.